Recommendations & Conclusions

 Whilst survivors of modern slavery should be able to access the ‘Section 45’ defence,142 created to prevent the criminalisation of survivors for offences they were compelled to commit as a result of their exploitation, After Exploitation points out that “its application is narrow and there is a lack of awareness …

-Government response.
 The government's response focuses on the retention of section 29 of the IMA 2023, concerning disqualification from modern slavery protections for foreign national offenders, and wider modern slavery reform plans.
-It does not address the committee's specific concerns about the …
+It does not address the committee's specific concerns about the narrow application or lack of …

 Ministry of Justice